splorp/npds-tracker-server/readme.txt

 0.0.5

 	[VR] server validation actually works!  woohoo!
-	[VR] implemented a socket timeout so that the loop doesn't get stuck [VR] removed the QHTML extended command
+	[VR] implemented a socket timeout so that the loop doesn’t get stuck [VR] removed the QHTML extended command

 0.0.4